YuriiOL/test-task/README.md

 - Simulate API requests (e.g., `https://jsonplaceholder.typicode.com/todos`).
 - Use `fetch` or `axios` for data retrieval and updates.

-### 8. GIT
+### 8. SAVE !IMPORTANT

--Create a pull request to the main branch on GIT HUB.
+-Save your work as a pull request to the main branch on GitHub.

 ## Additional Improvements (if time allows):